diskoverdata/diskover-community/README.md

 ## Become a Patron & support shedding light on data darkness

 If you are a fan of the project or you are using diskover and it's helping you save storage space, please consider supporting the project on [Patreon](https://www.patreon.com/shirosaidev) or [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CLF223XAS4W72).
 Thank you so much to all the fans and supporters!

-## Enterprise vs community versions

-If you are a business and would like to inquire about diskover enterprise, please visit https://diskoverspace.com to learn more and to contact us.

 ## Installation Guide